rubyjs/libv8-node/README.md

 ## Versioning

 The gem versioning is Node-based, e.g node 15.14.0 gives the gem 15.14.0.0.
 The last number is an increment for libv8-node fixes.
-We try as mucha s possible not to include too much changes in such gem fixes, so you can consider these like "patch" in semver.
+We try as much as possible not to include too much changes in such gem fixes, so you can consider these like "patch" in semver.

-Compared to the `libv8` gem, there is no odd/even scheme, thanks to the intriduction in bundler of the `force_ruby_platform` flag.
+Compared to the `libv8` gem, there is no odd/even scheme, thanks to the introduction in bundler of the `force_ruby_platform` flag.

 ## Requirements